Close icon

 Anxiety can come in many forms—some people experience it intermittently in response to certain stressors; others experience it regularly, or near constantly.

 You may have also heard terms like “panic attacks,” or “anxiety attacks,” to describe the different ways we experience anxiety.
 But what exactly is an “anxiety attack,” and how long would you expect it to last?
-We turned to our board-certified psychiatrists for all the facts.
+We turned to our team of psychiatrists for all the facts.

 What is an anxiety attack?